trismik/trismik-python/README.md

   - **Important note**: A higher number of correct answers does not necessarily correlate with a high theta.
-Our algorithm navigates the dataset to find a balance of “hard” and “easy” items for your model, so by the end of the test, it encounters a representative mix of inputs it can and cannot handle.
+Our algorithm navigates the dataset to find a balance of "hard" and "easy" items for your model, so by the end of the test, it encounters a representative mix of inputs it can and cannot handle.
 In practice, expect responsesCorrect to be roughly half of responsesTotal.